ZhenLiu666/web/Research/Trace/Trace_迹定理研究进展.md

       $(\nabla \boldsymbol{w}, \nabla \boldsymbol{h} ) = (\mathbf{curl} \boldsymbol{v}, \mathbf{curl} \boldsymbol{h})  \quad  \forall \boldsymbol{h} \in \boldsymbol{W}^{1,q}_{*}(R^{N})$

     - 注意上式中的$\mathbf{curl}\boldsymbol{v} \in \boldsymbol{W}^{n,p}(R^{N})$，从而对应的$w \in \boldsymbol{W}^{n+1,p}(R^{N})$

+#### 230414 文章框架

+- Introduction
+  - Basic Notation
+    - sobolev notation
+    - scaler, vector, operator
+  - Recall:
+    - trace theorem in smooth domain
+    - trace theorem with lipsthiz boundary
+  - What's the meaning of this passage
+    - more general prove method and suit for any dimension
+    - give a potential theory in any dimension which is not simple
+- Potential function
+  - curl operator
+    - definition using exterior calculus
+    - verify this definition is satisfy all the needs in this passage
+  - Green's function in $R^{N}$
+  - LEMMA:wely theorm
+  - generalized potential theorem (Here the $r \in N^{*}$)
+    - prove for $r=0$: can be proved at a strong form $L^{2}$ case or not the weak solution
+    - prove for $r=1$:
+    - prove for $r>1$ : similary to $r=1$
+- Sufficient condition for $W^{3,p}$
+  - using the potential theorem to give a detail prove
+  - give some lemmas firstly if necessary
+- Necessary and Sufficient condition for $W^{r,p}$
+  - Essential property is that:  the $\nabla^{r}$ has a smooth property， which means although the trace itself has low smoothness, but the linear combination of them has a better smoothes
+  - The low order $\nabla^{k}(k<r)$ is also the necessary condition, which should be considered